-- As a general principle, PETRONAS strictly prohibits employees, directors and other associated persons from soliciting corporate hospitality nor are they allowed to accept hospitality that is excessive, inappropriate, illegal or given in response to, in anticipation of, or to influence a favourable business decision, particularly from parties engaged in a tender or competitive bidding exercise (for e.g. contractors, vendors, suppliers etc.). - 2.
+As a general principle, PETRONAS strictly prohibits employees and directors from soliciting corporate hospitality nor are they allowed to accept hospitality that is excessive, inappropriate, illegal or given in response to, in anticipation of, or to influence a favourable business decision, particularly from parties engaged in a tender or competitive bidding exercise (for e.g. contractors, vendors, suppliers etc.).

 Notwithstanding the above, PETRONAS recognises that the occasional acceptance of an appropriate level of hospitality given in the normal course of business is usually a legitimate contribution to building good business relationships.
-However, it is important for employees, directors and other associated persons to exercise proper care and judgement before accepting the hospitality.
-This is not only to safeguard the Company's reputation, but also to protect employees and directors from allegations of impropriety or undue influence. - 3.
-If you have any doubts on the appropriateness of a corporate hospitality offered by an external party for e.g. a contractor or supplier, you should either decline the offer or consult your HoD, HR Department, the LCD, or your PETRONAS contact person.
-In the case of directors (executive and non- executive), you should seek the advice of your respective Company Secretary.
+However, it is important for employees and directors to exercise proper care and judgement before accepting the hospitality.
+This is not only to safeguard the Company's reputation, but also to protect employees and directors from allegations of impropriety or undue influence.

+If you have any doubts on the appropriateness of a corporate hospitality offered by an external party for e.g. a contractor or supplier, you should either decline the offer or consult your Head of Department/Division/HCU/OPU.
+In the case of directors (executive and non-executive), you should seek the advice of your respective Company Secretary.

+- ✓ You must ensure that the corporate hospitality accepted from an external party is legitimate, modest and not lavish or excessive or extraordinary in nature. - ✓ You must exercise proper care and judgment before offering or providing corporate hospitality to third parties to ensure compliance with applicable laws and regulations, in particular when it involves public officials. - ✓ Any corporate hospitality activities that would involve public officials shall require the prior approval of the respective Heads of Department/Division/HCU/ OPU. - ✓ If you have any doubts whether the corporate hospitality offered by an external party for e.g. a contractor or supplier is appropriate or reasonable in nature, you should either decline the offer or consult your Head of Department/Division/HCU/OPU.

-There are certain types of corporate hospitality activities which are never permissible, and we should immediately refuse if it involves the following:
+There are certain types of corporate hospitality activities which are never permissible and you should immediately refuse if it involves the following:-

-- a.
-Corporate hospitality offered by parties currently engaged in a PETRONAS tender or competitive bidding exercise. - Corporate hospitality offered that comes with a direct/indirect suggestion, hint, understanding or implication that in return for the corporate hospitality provided some expected or desirable outcome is required ("quid pro quo"). - c.
-Any corporate hospitality activities that would be illegal or in breach of local or foreign antibribery & corruption laws. - d.
-Corporate hospitality which is excessive or may adversely affect the reputation of PETRONAS. - e.
-Any corporate hospitality activities that are sexually oriented or may otherwise tarnish the reputation of PETRONAS.
+- Corporate hospitality offered by parties currently engaged in a PETRONAS tender or competitive bidding exercise. - X Corporate hospitality offered that comes with a direct/indirect suggestion, hint, understanding or implication that in return for the corporate hospitality provided some expected or desirable outcome is required ("quid pro quo"). - Any corporate hospitality activities that would be illegal or in breach of local or foreign bribery laws. - X Corporate hospitality which is lavish or excessive or may adversely affect the reputation of PETRONAS. - X Any corporate hospitality activities that are sexually oriented or may otherwise tarnish the reputation of PETRONAS.